RESOURCES FOR SENIORS

 - The FTC: 877-382-4357 - they are keeping detailed records and trying to find the perpetrators.

 - The U.S. Senate Special Commission on Aging Fraud Hotline: 855-303-9470 - they're trying to enact some form of legislation to stop or slow down these types of calls.

 - Homeland Security Tip Line: 866-347-2423 (option 9) - they too will investigate.

 - If money actually changes hands, the Montgomery County Fraud Division: 301-279-8000 - they'll investigate if an actual crime occurs.

 Other Organizations - Links to Organizations and Reports

-- NEW!!
-AARP HomeFit Guide - The AARP HomeFit Guide was created to help people stay in the homes they love by turning where they live into a "lifelong home," suitable for themselves and anyone in their household.
+- AARP HomeFit Guide - The AARP HomeFit Guide was created to help people stay in the homes they love by turning where they live into a "lifelong home," suitable for themselves and anyone in their household.
 As both an educational resource and a personalized tool kit, the AARP HomeFit Guide provides lessons, suggestions and practical solutions.
 Additional resources from AARP can be found here.

 - Widowed Persons Outreach